10 Best Tarpon Bait: Live, Dead & Lure Options (May 2026)

 Spring brings the annual tarpon migration, creating the year's best fishing opportunities.
 During this period, matching bait to prevalent forage ensures success.
 The spring mullet run means finger mullet become a top choice, while warming waters activate crab movements in passes.

 Early morning calls for crabs as tarpon feed actively after nighttime rest.
 Switch to threadfins and pilchards as the sun rises and fish become more selective.
-This pattern repeats throughout the migration period, making bait variety essential.
+This pattern repeats throughout the migration period, making bait variety essential for consistent success.

 Beach fishing during spring favors smaller baits that match the juvenile baitfish tarpon encounter.
 Scaled sardines, small threadfins, and 3-4 inch mullet produce best.
 Save larger baits for channel edges where bigger tarpon stage between feeding runs.